BishopFox/badPods/yaml/priv-only/README.md

     args: [ "while true; do sleep 30; done;" ]
     securityContext:
       privileged: true
-  # Force scheduling of your pod on a master mode by uncommenting the next line and changing the nodeName to that of a master node
+  # Force scheduling of your pod on a control plane node by uncommenting the next line and changing the nodeName to that of a control plane node
-  #nodeName: k8s-master
+  #nodeName: k8s-control-plane-node
   ```
 [pod-priv-only.yaml](pod-priv-only.yaml)